-Subtidal vegetation - Annual growth (size of blade) of Saccharina latissima
+Subtidal vegetation - Size of blade as proxy for annual growth of Saccharina latissima

-Sampling equipment: KC plant rake, Rope for rake + bucket for rope + 2 extra buckets (for seawater), plastic bags/container for collecting kelp, scissors/knife.
+Sampling equipment: KC plant rake, Rope for rake + bucket for rope + 2 extra buckets (for seawater), plastic bags/containers for collecting kelp, scissors/knife.
 This sampling is typically done in connection with the video surveys, but if not, the following supplementary items should be brought: information on site location and GPS to locate it if needed; notebook; pencil.

-Lab equipment: Tape measure, folding ruler, white sorting trays tissue paper, scissors, scale, oven (60 °C) (or freezer -18 for storage to subsequent analysis), trays for oven drying of samples; zip lock bags/paper bags for storage of dried samples;
+Lab equipment: Tape measure, folding ruler, white sorting trays tissue paper, scissors, scale, oven (60 °C) (or freezer -18 for storage to subsequent analysis), trays for oven drying of samples; zip lock bags/paper bags for storage of dried samples.